Stick Insect Incubation Guide

 As mentioned in the introduction, stick insects are very easy to breed as they can be left alone and will mate and lay eggs without the need for any close monitoring – which is required for other insects such as praying mantis to ensure that the female does not kill the male.

-Once stick insects reach adulthood, they will continue to feed and fatten up for approximately 1-2 months before they become fully mature and start to show signs of interest in mating.
+Once stick insects reach adulthood, they will continue to feed and fatten up for approximately 1-2 months before they become fully mature and start showing signs of interest in mating.
 For parthenogenetic species, they will usually begin to lay eggs soon after the 1-2 month mark, and for non-parthenogenetic species, they will begin to lay eggs once successfully mated by a male and the spermatophore is absorbed.
 Depending on the species, the number of eggs can range from 1 to 10 per day.
 As with most insects, the female will store the sperm of the first male she mates with, meaning that she will continue to lay fertilised eggs from just a single mating.

-4 Types of Stick Insect Eggs:
+4 Main Types of Stick Insect Eggs:

-Stick Insects can be sorted into four different groups when it comes to their egg laying method.
+Stick Insects can be sorted into roughly four different groups when it comes to their egg laying method.
 Most of the commonly available species in the hobby are ‘egg droppers’ that will casually drop their eggs down onto the floor.
-The other types include ‘egg buriers’ that require a pot of substrate for them to dig and lay their eggs in, ‘piercers’ that pierce holes in various places such as leaves and leave their eggs there, and ‘egg gluers’ that stick their eggs onto various surfaces such as leaves and twigs using a sticky substance that dries and hardens upon laying.
+The other types include ‘egg buriers’ that require a pot of substrate for them to dig and lay their eggs in, ‘piercers’ that pierce holes in various places such as leaves and anchor their eggs there, and ‘egg gluers’ that stick their eggs onto various surfaces such as leaves and twigs using a sticky substance that dries and hardens upon laying.

 Examples of stick insect species that lay their eggs in various ways:

-Buried – e.g. Eurycantha calcarata, Haaniella spp., Heteropteryx dilatata.
+2. Buried – e.g. Eurycantha calcarata, Haaniella spp., Heteropteryx dilatata.

-Pierced – e.g. Asceles spp., Loxopsis spp., Paraloxopsis spp. .
+3. Pierced – e.g. Asceles spp., Loxopsis spp., Paraloxopsis spp. .

-Glued – e.g. Calvisia spp., Marmessoidea spp., Neoclides spp. .
+4. Glued – e.g. Calvisia spp., Marmessoidea spp., Neoclides spp.

-Incubation Mateirals:
+Incubation Materials:

 Any plastic container can be used to incubate eggs of stick insects, as long as it is wider than tall, and there are sufficient ventilation holes.
 Suitable examples include live-food tubs, or tupperwares that have had a large section of the lid replaced with mesh.